heistp/l4s-tests/README.tpl.md

 this point merely to help set the expectation that maintaining strictly low delays at bottlenecks comes at the expense of some link utilization for typical Internet traffic.

+### Dropped Packets for Tunnels with Replay Protection Enabled

+Tunnels that use windowed protection against replay attacks may drop packets that arrive outside the protection window after they traverse the DualPI2 C queue.
+This can cause reduced performance for tunneled, non-L4S traffic.

+$(plot_inline "L4S: ipsec tunnel (32 packet replay window)" "l4s-s9-tunnel-reordering" "ns-ipsec-replay-win-32-dualpi2-100Mbit-20ms_tcp_delivery_with_rtt.svg")
+*Figure 16*

+In *Figure 16* above we see two-flow competition between CUBIC and Prague through an IPsec tunnel with \`replay-window\` set at 32 packets, the default in some tunnel implementations.
+The CUBIC flow has reduced throughput relative to what's expected.
+In *Figure 17*, replay protection has been disabled, showing the normal performance under these conditions.

+$(plot_inline "L4S: ipsec tunnel (no replay window)" "l4s-s9-tunnel-reordering" "ns-ipsec-replay-win-0-dualpi2-100Mbit-20ms_tcp_delivery_with_rtt.svg")
+*Figure 17*

+To fix this, tunnels traversing a DualPI2 bottleneck must be reconfigured with a replay window that's at least large enough to allow for the number of packets that can arrive during the maximum expected difference in sojourn times between the L and C queues.
+As an example, for typical traffic at 100Mbps with a 1500 byte MTU, around 333 packets pass in 40ms (100000000 / 8 / 1500 / (1000 / 40)).

+$(plot_inline "L4S: ipsec tunnel (256 packet replay window)" "l4s-s9-tunnel-reordering" "ns-ipsec-replay-win-256-dualpi2-100Mbit-20ms_tcp_delivery_with_rtt.svg")
+*Figure 18*

+In *Figure 18*, a replay window of 256 packets is used, which may be sufficient in this case.
+Note that some tunnels may only be configured with replay window sizes that are a power of 2.

+Thanks to Sebastian Moeller for reporting this issue.

 ## Risk Assessment